May GLLI Blog Series: Japan in Translation, No. 9

 Up next: prolific Australian book reviewer/blogger Tony Malone on the abundance of Natsume Sōseki translations.

 Eto Mori is a prominent Japanese author of adult and young adult novels, who has won the prestigious Sankei Children’s Book Award.
-Her fiction has been published in Catalan, Chinese, French, Korean, Spanish, and Vietnamese.
+Her fiction has been published in Catalan, Chinese, French, Korean, Spanish, Thai, and Vietnamese.

 David Jacobson organized this series on Japanese literature in translation.
 He is author of Are You an Echo?
 The Lost Poetry of Misuzu Kaneko, a 2017 NCTE notable poetry book.
 A longtime journalist, David has written news articles and TV scripts that have appeared in the Associated Press, The Washington Post, The Seattle Times and on CNN and Japan’s NHK.
 Since 2008, he has worked with Seattle book publisher Chin Music Press.
 An experienced Japanese translator, he is on the board of the Global Literature in Libraries Initiative.